Skip to main content

 According to Hinge Research Institute, 86% of employees participating in an employee advocacy program said it positively impacted their careers 🙌

-As 68% of companies already work with social media influencers, and marketing budgets are getting cut in many organizations due to economic uncertainty…
+As 68% of companies already work with social media influencers, and employees are eager to get involved…

-It’s time to think about empowering your employees to become in-house influencers and content creators!
+It’s time to think about empowering your team to become in-house influencers and content creators.

 How much time is required for managing an employee advocacy program?